Mission-Centered Churches

 Examining the definitions above for each of the gifts given by Christ, we arrive at the following ministry functions:

-Leadership Development (Apostles): whether they were sent to start churches or support churches, the apostles provided leadership to the churches and helped groom leaders in the local churches.
+Leadership Development (Apostles): Whether they were sent to start churches or support existing ones, the apostles provided leadership to the churches and helped groom leaders within them.

-Spiritual Growth (Prophets): the prophets’ role in edifying, exhorting, and comforting the saints was for the purpose of spiritual growth.
-The word edify means to build up, and this was done through providing encouragement and hope.
+Spiritual Growth (Prophets): The prophets’ role in edifying, exhorting, and comforting the saints was intended to foster spiritual growth.
+The word "edify" means to build up, and this was achieved through providing encouragement and hope.

 New Ministry Infrastructure